nickjj/ansible-docker/README.md

 #     email: "your_docker_hub@emailaddress.com"
 #     # Update your credentials.
 If undefined, this behavior will be skipped.
 #     reauthorize: False
-#     # Enable or disable these credentials by setting "present" or "absent".
+#     # Remove a login by setting an absent state (it defaults to present).
-#     # If undefined, it will default to "present".
-#     state: "present"
+#     state: "absent"
 #     # The system user that will have access to the registry.
 If undefined it
 #     # will default to the root user.
 You likely want to set this to be a user
 #     # defined in your docker_users list above.